Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System quality

-Table~\ref{quality-summary-counts} shows the number of systems with a particular rating for each criteria, while the combined radar chart in Figure~\ref{challenges_radar_chart} provides a visualisation of the overall quality of the systems.
-Separate radar charts for the individual systems are also available\footnote{\url{https://public.flourish.studio/visualisation/17845323}}.
-The accessibility of research outputs is by far the most overlooked quality criterion, with only four systems making their resources publicly accessible.
-With regard to the rigour of evaluation, most systems achieved either a low or medium rating.
+The accessibility of research outputs is by far the most overlooked quality criterion, with only six systems making their resources publicly accessible.
+With regard to the rigour of evaluation, 20 systems achieved a low rating, with another 20 achieving a medium rating.
 This can be primarily attributed to the fact that numerous researchers only reported the evaluation of one system component, failing to evaluate or account for the impact of other components.
 The potential real-world functionality of the system was another poorly addressed aspect of evaluation.
-Most systems were not tested with actual users; rather, case studies and scenarios were the most common approach.
-Additionally, most researchers overlooked the importance of evaluating their systems against external benchmarks, such as drawing comparisons with similar existing systems or seeking evaluations from domain experts.
+Most systems were not tested with actual users, with only 12 systems being user validated.
+Case studies and scenarios were the most common approach, used in 29 of the systems.
+Additionally, most researchers (32 systems) overlooked the importance of evaluating their systems against external benchmarks, such as drawing comparisons with similar existing systems or seeking evaluations from domain experts.

-The description of data collection methods or existing datasets was generally well done among the systems, with many of them giving adequate details regarding the number and demographics of participants or dataset records and properly citing reused datasets.
-However, less than half of the systems gave details of the specific devices used to collect the sensor data.
-A likely explanation for this is that many of the proposed systems are theoretical proposals rather than functional implementations, and therefore they were not tested on real sensor data collected from actual devices.
-Finally, with regard to system development, most researchers adequately reported on the tools used to develop the different components of their proposed systems.
-However, only a small fraction of the researchers reported the use of an existing development methodology, or else adequately described the systematic steps taken to develop each system component.
+The description of data collection methods or existing datasets was generally well done among the systems, with 30 of them giving adequate details regarding the number and demographics of participants or dataset records and properly citing reused datasets.
+However, only 19 of the systems gave details of the specific devices used to collect the sensor data.
+A likely explanation for this is that many of the proposed systems are conceptual proposals rather than functional implementations, and therefore they were not tested on real sensor data collected from actual devices.
+Finally, with regard to system development, 36 papers comprehensively reported on the tools used to develop the different components of their proposed systems.
+However, only 16 of the papers reported the use of an existing development methodology, or else adequately described the systematic steps taken to develop each system component.